aozaki-kuro/archive-guide/README-Windows.md

 **※ If you don't want to do the configuration yourself, you can use the scripts provided [here](scripts)**

 Just paste the .bat files into the same folder as youtube-dl.exe [like this](assets/dir1.PNG) and double click the .bat file to run.
+These scripts only provide barebones use of the tools, so if you want to use additional arguments, you will need to keep reading.

 To download members only streams, paste/replace the cookies.txt file in the folder with the correct cookies.txt file.